 Top pick for Android

 Norton Family Premier's power and features are ideal for Android (and Windows) households with many children, offering nearly every feature a parent could want from one of the best parental control apps.

 This service's location-tracking, time-scheduling, and web-filtering and -monitoring capabilities work on both iOS and Android, but time allowances are for only Windows and Android.
 App management and text-message monitoring don't work on iOS at all.
 There's no geofencing on either platform.

-Norton Family Premier comes free if you spring for Norton's most expensive antivirus suite, Norton Security Premium, which is often discounted to as little as $55.
+Norton Family Premier comes free if you spring for one of Norton's more expensive antivirus suites, such as Norton 360 Deluxe, which is often discounted to as little as $50 per year.
 At that price, getting Norton Family Premier along with Norton's excellent antivirus protection is a no-brainer.

 Read our full Norton Family Premier review.

 Like Qustodio, Kaspersky Safe Kids lets you monitor your kids' activities on PCs and Macs, as well as on smartphones.
-But Kaspersky's paid tier is only $15 per year, and its free plan lets you set time limits, filter websites and manage other apps.
+Even better, Kaspersky's paid tier is only $15 per year, and its free plan lets you set time limits, filter websites and manage other apps.

-Location tracking and geofencing work in both iOS and Android, as do web monitoring and device scheduling, but app management is limited on iOS, and the iOS app can't monitor calls or texts at all.
-But if you don't need to read your kids' text messages, then Kaspersky Safe Kids is well worth considering.
+Kaspersky's location tracking and geofencing work in both iOS and Android, as do its web monitoring and device scheduling.
+But app management is limited on iOS, and the iOS app can't monitor calls or texts at all.
+Still, if you don't feel a need to read your kids' text messages, then Kaspersky Safe Kids is well worth considering.

 In March 2019, Kaspersky Lab filed an antitrust complaint against Apple for allegedly forcing the removal of some features from Kaspersky Safe Kids.
-Apple hinted in June 2019 that it might relax some of its tighter restrictions on iOS parental-control apps with iOS 13, but we'll have to wait to see how that pans out.
+Apple hinted in June 2019 that it might relax some of its tighter restrictions on iOS parental-control apps with iOS 13, but we haven't yet seen anything different and Kaspersky's complaint is ongoing.

 Read our full Kaspersky Safe Kids review.